 - Locate a GST Practitioner (GSTP)

-This option helps users trace the status of refund applications.
+This option enables users to track the status of their refund applications.

 The e-way bill system guides the e-way bill portal.
 In the e-way bill portal, you can easily access FAQs and the user manual to clarify your doubts.
-This section facilitates services such as filing clarifications, locating a GST practitioner, creating a GST Challan, and tracking refund application status by using the ARN number.
+This section provides services such as filing clarifications, locating a GST practitioner, generating a GST Challan, and tracking refund application status using the ARN number.
 If you want to know ‘How to register for GST online, read this article fully.

 The CGST and SGST rules and regulations are the same as those of GST.
 You can see a list of links to the Central Board of Indirect Taxes and Customs (CBIC) and States/UT commercial tax websites in this tab.
 Also, you can access the latest notifications, amendments, and circulars regarding GST.